In this article:

 Step 3: Select Log in from the Poll Everywhere menu.
 (If currently logged in, skip to Step 5 below.)

 Step 4: Log in or sign up for a new account.

-Step 5: Once you are logged in, again click the Poll Everywhere tab, hover over the Insert option, then select Poll from the menu.
+Step 5: Once you are logged in, again click the Poll Everywhere extension tab, hover over the Insert option, then select Activity from the menu.

 Helpful tip: If you want to use the Activity flows option on a Multiple choice activity, select the individual activity to insert and will be provided the option.
 Check out the Activity flows article for more information about this feature.

 Step 7: A message appears informing the Presenter the activity is inserting into the slide.

 Step 8: After all the activities you selected have been inserted, slides with mockups of your activities appear in the presentation deck.